opengeospatial/e-learning/source/ogcapi-features/text/operations.rst

 Conformance declaration
 ------------------------

 An implementation of OGC API - Features describes the capabilities that it supports by declaring which conformance classes it implements.
+The Conformance declaration states the conformance classes from standards or community specifications, identified by a URI, that the API conforms to.
+Clients can then use this information, although they are not required to.
+Accessing the Conformance declaration using HTTP GET returns the list of URIs of conformance classes implemented by the server.
 Conformance classes describe the behavior a server should implement in order to meet one or more sets of requirements specified in a standard.

 Below is an extract from the response to the request https://services.interactive-instruments.de/t15/daraa/conformance?f=json

+Notice that the example shows a link relation type called 'alternate' which identifies a way to retrieve an alternative representation of the information provided by the resource.
+In this case the 'alternate' link relation is referencing an HTML representation of the conformance declaration.

 .. code-block:: json